Making Movies and Working with STK Models

 2. In the 3D Camera Control toolbar, ensure the Follow Path While Animating () option is active.

-3. Right-click on the 3D Graphics window and open Properties ().
+3. Right-click the 3D Graphics window and select Properties ().

 4. Select the Record Movie page.
 By default, the Off radio button is active.
 Recording is disabled.

-5. Even if you save the scenario with one of the Record buttons active, the scenario will always be saved with the Off button active.
+5. Even if you save the scenario with one of the Record buttons active, STK will always save the scenario with the Off button active.

 6. Select the Record every Animation Time Step radio button.
 If you get an invalid path message, click OK.